gingerlime/graphite-fabric/README.md

 During the installation, you would be asked to set up the django superuser account.
 You might want to create an account, but it's not strictly necessary.
 If you answer `no`, the installation will still work fine.

+### Giraffe Dashboard

+[Giraffe](https://github.com/kenhub/giraffe) is also included and installed.
+It is installed under `/opt/graphite/webapp/giraffe` and is accessible on `http://your-graphite-url/giraffe/`.

 ### **OPTIONAL:** Install statsd.

 After installing graphite, run `fab statsd_install -H root@{hostname}`